schmijos/seme.li/README.md

 Visit [seme.li](https://seme.li) to share expiring secrets once.
 Encryption and decryption is done only in the browser.
-No secrets reach the server.
+No secret reaches the server.

 _Semper Semel Simplex!_